tsumers/rewards/README.md

 ### Datasets

-The human-human and human-agent datasets can be explored with the `aaai_experiment_data_exploration.ipynb` notebook.
+The human-human and human-agent datasets can be found in `notebooks/data/`: `human_trial_data.json` and `agent_trial_data.json` respectively.

+The easiest way to get started with them is to use the `aaai_experiment_data_exploration.ipynb` notebook.

 ### Training

 Training code / scripts are in the `aaai_inference_network_training.ipynb` notebook.
+The data augmentation step will cache results in the `notebooks/data/` subfolder.

 ### Evaluation

-Evaluation code / scripts are in the `aaai_model_evaluation.ipynb.ipynb` notebook.
+Evaluation code / scripts are in the `aaai_model_evaluation.ipynb` notebook.

-These can be run independently of the training notebook.
+These can be run independently of the training notebook and will use pretrained models.
+Running it will cache results in the `notebooks/data/` subfolder.

 ### Pre-trained Models